IN ONE ACT 2021

 Melbourne Writers’ Theatre, in partnership with Yarra Libraries,

-We look forward to sharing their new scripts with you
+and share their new scripts with you at

-For further information about the 2021 program, visit our In One Act page.
+For further information about the In One Act program, please visit our In One Act page.

 Barbara is new to writing for the stage but has always been passionate about theatre and performance.
 As an undergraduate she was an active member of the Melbourne University Theatre Department.
 She has also performed with St. Martin’s Youth Theatre and the Brunswick Women’s Theatre.
 She was the recipient of the Louise Humphrey’s Award for Best Performance in 1995.
 She is interested in depicting historical biographies on stage and is currently working on a number of monologues of famous women.